Entries tagged with “Spirituality”

 Critter lover and Spiritual Rebel author Sarah Bowen shares five cherished texts about animals.

-“What is absent from medicine, and even from most spiritual communities, is the understanding of our own bodies as the living sacred.
-Contemporary medical paradigms seldom remind us that we are sparks of divinity incarnated into human form.”
+“What is absent from medicine, and even from most spiritual communities, is the understanding of our own bodies as the living sacred.”

 The Secret of Life: How Anyone Can Be Truly Happy by Garrett Toren shares how to live a happy, fulfilling life.